FineUploader/server-examples/README.md

 <br/>
 ###### WARNING ######
 The examples in the server directory, with the exception of the Java & PHP examples, were not provided by the those associated with Fine Uploader.
 Use the examples at your own risk.
 They may or may not work correctly and are NOT supported!
-If you have a problem with one of these examples, please post in the [forum](https://groups.google.com/forum/#!forum/fineuploader).